- What happens to the death benefit if no one claims the money?

 You have nothing to lose by either doing a free search for the deceased's life policy in the unclaimed policy database or search for your own name to see if someone is looking for you to pay out a benefit.

 Call the Life Insurance Company Claims Phone Number

-You can also call the life insurance company claims line, if you know who the life insurance company was, and ask to see if you are a beneficiary listed on the policy.
+You can also call the life insurance company claims line if you know who the life insurance company was, and ask to see if you are a beneficiary listed on the policy.
 Sometimes, even if people lose touch over the years, they may still be listed on a policy, either because they were originally listed as irrevocable beneficiary and couldn't be changed, or because the person who passed away just wanted to leave it as a surprise gift or transfer their wealth to you.

 What Information Do You Need to Make a Claim for a Lost Life Insurance Policy?

 Normally if you are the beneficiary, the executor of the estate or one of the following close family members, like a spouse, domestic partner, children, grandchildren, a sibling or grandparent, you can provide:

 Depending on the situation and the policy terms, this may help you get the necessary process started.
 The insurance company will be able to guide you in how to proceed.